 Our Picks for the Best Bakeries in Copenhagen

-Our quest to visit the best Copenhagen bakeries took us from our central hotel to various neighborhoods via foot, metro and bus.
+Our quest to visit the best Copenhagen bakeries took us from our central hotel room to various neighborhoods via foot, metro and bus.
 We woke early each morning and traversed the city before patiently waiting in queues that often spilled on to the sidewalks.
 Specialty coffee served at many of these bakeries softened the blow and fueled us onward.

 Despite our tired feet and overfilled bellies, we braved the buttery storm.
 The best Copenhagen pastries were our reward again and again and again.